mochizuki0820/Polka_Oruka_Project/README.md

 ## 【English】
 # Polka_Oruka_Project
 This application obtains the user's location information (latitude and longitude) and gets the current and six-hour air pressure from the weather API OpenWeatherMap(https://openweathermap.org/), evaluates them, and judges whether Polka Oruka.
+(Polka Oruka? is a convenient greeting used at the start of distribution, etc)
+(Omaru Polka has always said that she suffers from changes in her physical and mental condition due to changes in atmospheric pressure, and this application was inspired by that statement)
 (It's not something that can predict streaming or anything like that.
 I would appreciate it if you understand that this is a joke app of sorts.)

 # Outputs pattern
 Three patterns have been implemented when Polka is present (Polka-Oruyo),
 and two patterns have been implemented when Polka is not present (Polka-Oran).
+The output will be her original music, videos, and fan-made music.
 The judgment conditions are
 If the pressure change in 6 hours is greater than 3 hPa, about 10%, and play times is more than 2 times => Polka-Oran (???)
 Greater than 3 hPa => Polka-Oran (low air pressure loser club song)